-In the Programs and Features Windows control panel (known as Add or Remove Programs on Windows XP and earlier), multiple instances of BridgeComposer have been known to appear sometimes.
+In the Programs and Features Windows control panel (known as Add or Remove Programs on Windows XP), multiple instances of BridgeComposer sometimes appear.

 Prior to version 5.30, during installation, BridgeComposer gave you the option to install for "Just Me" or "Everyone".
 (This option is a default feature of the Microsoft software used to create the BridgeComposer installation package.)

 It turns out that if you selected this option one way when installing one version of BridgeComposer and then the other way when installing an updated version of BridgeComposer, both versions remained listed in the control panel.
 In fact, however, the updated version normally will have overwritten the program files of the earlier version.

 To avoid this situation in the future, this install option has been removed as of version 5.30, and BridgeComposer will always install for "Everyone" (that is, all user accounts on the computer being installed on).